 Let us try to clear up some of the confusion.

 The Difference Between Bulk and Trace Chemotherapy Waste

 Healthcare facilities generate trace chemotherapy waste (also known as yellow bag/container waste) and hazardous chemotherapy waste (sometimes called bulk chemotherapy waste).
-For items such as vials and IV bags to be considered “trace,” they must meet the RCRA definition of empty.
-All contents must be removed that can be removed through normal means, and there can be no more than 3 percent by weight remaining.
+In order for vials and IV bags to be considered “trace” materials, they must meet the RCRA definition of empty.
+All removable contents must be eliminated, with no more than 3 percent by weight remaining.

 Bulk chemotherapy waste generally refers to chemotherapy drugs that do not meet the RCRA definition of empty.
 Other bulk waste may include items used to clean up chemotherapy waste spills or visibly contaminated personal protective equipment.